-The company did not enter into any related party transactions during the year ended March 31, 2003 with Yantra Corporation, USA, the subsidiary of the company until February 27, 2002, and key management personnel.
+The company entered into related party transactions during the year ended March 31, 2002 with Yantra Corporation, USA, the subsidiary of the company until February 27, 2002, and key management personnel.
+The outstanding dues from Yantra Corporation as at June 30, 2002 were Rs.
+0.34.